-10. Pour the specified amount of engine oil through the filler neck.
+- 11. Reinstall the under cover. - 12.
+Pour the specified amount of engine oil through the filler neck.

-Oil capacity: 4.2 US qt (4.0 liters, 3.5 Imp qt)
+Oil capacity: 4.2 US qt (4.0 liters, 3.5 lmp qt)

-- 11. Start the engine and make sure that no oil leaks appear around the filter's rubber seal. - 12.
+- 13. Start the engine and make sure that no oil leaks appear around the filter's rubber seal. - 14.
 Run the engine until it reaches the normal operating temperature.
 Then stop the engine and wait a few minutes to allow the oil drain back.
 Check the oil level again and if necessary, add more engine oil.